 One thing that eighteen years of sales recruiting has shown us is that most companies are horrible at selling their opportunity.
 The first step in understanding how to do this correctly is recognizing that there are two distinct phases where you’ll be selling your opportunity.
 The first phase is the attraction phase and the second is the interview phase.
 A solid attraction story will compel candidates to raise their hand to interview with your company.
 Your interview story is what will keep them engaged and excited enough to pursue an offer.
 So how do you sell your company to candidates?

 Attracting A-Players requires a compelling story (or lots of cash).

 Skip the Cliches.

-When we ask potential clients why someone should work there we often hear “we have a great culture”.
-They follow that up with “our company is a great place to work”.
+When we ask potential clients why someone should work there, we often hear “we have a great culture.”
+They follow that up with “our company is a great place to work.”
 Guess what?
 EVERYONE says this.
 Rule #1 in telling your story is to avoid making generic, cliche claims about your company that you can’t back up with tangible examples.
-This leads us to what actually works.
+So let’s look at what works.

 Today’s buyers (yes, potential employees are buyers) are skeptical and tired of being oversold.
 What’s more, the most talented of potential recruits have options.
 They might even have too many options.
 So how do you rise about that noise and get the attention of A-Players?